mosparo/documentation/docs/5_integration/2_custom.md

 ## Performing verification

 Once the form has been submitted, the backend of your website must check whether the submission was allowed at all.
-From a purely technical point of view, it would be conceivable that someone passes the validation by mosparo, then changes the request again with technical means, and then sends the form.
-Therefore, it is imperative to check whether the entries made were valid.
+From a purely technical point of view, it is possible that someone passes the validation by mosparo, then changes the request again with technical tools, and then submits the form.
+Therefore, it is essential to check whether the entries made were valid.

 ### Preparing Form Data

 The backend must remove all fields ignored by mosparo from the submitted form data (see [Ignored Fields](../integration/ignored_fields)).
+Additionally, the form fields must be in the same structure as it was before the form is submitted.
+The form fields in HTML do not have any hierarchy, and it is required that it is the same in the backend.
+It is also important that the name of the field in the backend is the same and in the same format as in the frontend (for example: `form[address][street]` or `email[]`).
+The value of the `name` attribute of the form fields needs to match the key in the prepared form data.

+After preparing the form data, it is recommended to check if the keys of the prepared form data array match the name attributes of the form fields in HTML.

 ### Verifying with a function library